 |CAT-II||Regional Captain||$90||All Cat-I, DH8D, E145/75, CRJ7/9, MD-88/90, A318, A321, & B712|

 |CAT-III||Captain||$280||All Cat-I/II, A332/3, A539/K, B752, B763, B772/L/W, & B788/9|

 |CAT-V||Command Captain||$400||All Categories of Aircraft|

 Flight Team members are allowed up to 90 total days of approved LOA per calendar year.
 Military personnel are allowed a LOA equal to their deployment time plus 90 days (with proof of military orders showing the deployment dates).
 If you require more than the allotted time, we approve extended LOAs on a per case basis.
 LOA applications may be submitted via the Flight Team Portal (FTP); however, extended LOA requests must be processed via email.
-Please email the Chief of Operations at firstname.lastname@example.org to request an extended LOA.
+Please email Human Resources at (firstname.lastname@example.org) to request an extended LOA.

 Redwood Virtual believes that the diversity of our members is one of our biggest strengths.
 We encourage our flight team members to share their cultures with us all as it will help us all become closer and understand each other, and the world in general, much better.
 Redwood Virtual has a zero-tolerance policy against discrimination and will not tolerate discrimination of any kind or for any reason (e.g., because of a member’s gender, race, age, sexual orientation, religion, socioeconomic status, or political or religious beliefs.
 However, in an effort to avoid discriminatory conflicts, we suggest that flight team members limit discussions or comments concerning politics and religion as these tend to be inflammatory subjects.
 If you choose not to share the #VXLOVE your employment with Redwood Virtual may be suspended or terminated, and you may be permanently banned from the Redwood Virtual community.